-Some celebrities have been filed guilty of drug charges, driving under the influence, manslaughter, financial problems and tax evasion that make headlines.
-Below is a list of 15 Famous individuals who work others in accidents involving alcohol.
+Some celebrities have been filed guilty of drug charges, driving under the influence, THC-impaired, manslaughter, financial problems, and tax evasion that make headlines.
+Below is a list of 15 Famous individuals who work with others in alcohol-related accidents.

-Although Ted could swim to shore, Mary Jo died inside the vehicle from the crash.
+Although Ted could swim to shore, Mary Jo died inside the vehicle from the alcohol-related accident.
 After fleeing the scene, Kennedy waited nearly half a day before calling the police to report what happened.
 He pled guilty to leaving the accident scene.

 In 2003, law enforcement arrested and charged Michelle with driving under the influence of alcohol and a hit-and-run.
 Rodriguez spent 48 hours in jail and was sentenced to performing community service and a morgue in New York City, undergoing 90 days of alcohol treatment and receiving probation for three years.

 In 2011, law enforcement in West Hollywood arrested Christina for public intoxication and her boyfriend for driving under the influence of alcohol.

-Investigators found that Justin was not only drunk behind the wheel, but had just smoked weed and took Xanax, an antianxiety medication.
-This was not the first time Bieber had been arrested for DUI, nor would it be the last.
+Investigators found that Justin was not only drunk behind the wheel but had just smoked weed and taken Xanax, an antianxiety medication.
+This was not Bieber’s first arrest for DUI, nor would it be the last.

 Famous drummer Keith Moon for the band Who struck a pedestrian, his friend Neil Boland, in January 1970 after leaving a pub.
 He said he did not see his friend standing in the road.

 William S Burroughs

 In 1951, Burroughs shot and killed his wife after spending the evening drinking alcohol.
-William claims that the two were playing a game where pointed a gun at his wife to shoot an Apple off her head.
+William claims that the two were playing a game where he pointed a gun at his wife to shoot an Apple off her head.
 Law enforcement did not charge William with murder.

 Virginia died later of a ruptured bladder.
-Investigators concluded that Roscoe had raped Virginia and his excess weight cause injury to her organs.
-The first two trials ended in mistrials and the third trial found Arbuckle not guilty.
+Investigators concluded that Roscoe had raped Virginia, and his excess weight caused injury to her organs.
+The first two trials ended in a mistrial, and the third trial found Arbuckle not guilty.

-In 2016, the news reported that the famous act or lunged toward his 15-year-old son while flying with the family on a private jet.
-Some reports claim that the son was attempting to intervene between his parents to stop an argument.
+In 2016, the news reported that the famous actor lunged toward his 15-year-old son while flying on a private jet with the family.
+Some reports claim that the son attempted to intervene between his parents to stop an argument.

 Jake T. Austin

-In 2013, Wizards of Waverly Place*Jake Austin fled the scene of an accident after his vehicle struck three parked cars.
+In 2013, “Wizards of Waverly Place” Jake Austin fled the scene of an accident after his vehicle struck three parked cars.
 Immediately after the hit-and-run, witnesses say Jake through a bottle of vodka out the car window.